danielabar/meblog/src/markdown/slowing-down-ai-on-purpose.md

 * ambiguities are resolved

 Each iteration tightens the shared understanding.
 This is where most AI workflows fail: they reward confidence over correctness.
 I design mine to do the opposite.

+## Catching Subtle Details Early

+By forcing the AI to fully analyze the current system before writing code, it can surface complexities that might otherwise be overlooked.
+For example:

+While summarizing the existing feature set, the AI might notice that different functionality is available depending on a user's subscription tier.
+If a new feature overlaps with these tiers, this early analysis highlights the need for a policy decision before coding begins, preventing a scenario where the code works technically but violates business rules.

+These are the kinds of issues that usually only come up during testing or code review, but with upfront analysis, they can be caught proactively, keeping the design aligned with the system's constraints.

 ## Agree on an Approach, Then Decompose